barrettotte/IBMi-Book/docs/additional/misc/aldon.md

 # Aldon and LMi

-A Brief set of notes on using **Rocket Aldon Lifecycle Manager IBM i Edition (LMi)**.
+A brief set of notes on using **Rocket Aldon Lifecycle Manager IBM i Edition (LMi)**.
-I don't really know too much since I've only used it a few times.
+I don't really know too much since I've only used it a few times, but I can at least write down a couple of things.

+Unfortunately, it doesn't seem like there's a lot of information out there and I have minimal knowledge using this tool.
+I barely know how to do the Aldon equivalent of tying your shoes.

 ## What is it?